 Create a Base OS VM Image in the VMware vSphere Client (air-gapped)

 Creating a base OS image from DVD ISO files is a one-time process.
 Building a base OS image creates a base vSphere template in your vSphere environment.
 The base OS image is used by Konvoy Image Builder (KIB) to create a VM template to configure Kubernetes nodes by the DKP vSphere provider.
+For more information about images in vSphere vCenter, refer to VMware documentation.

 Create the Base OS Image